dmennell/konvoyToolbox/commands/kubetunnel.md

 EOF
 ```

-...apply the file to the kommander cluster...
+apply the file to the kommander cluster
 ```
 kubectl apply -f kommander.yaml
 ```

-...and wait for the managed cluster to join the Kommander cluster
+and wait for the managed cluster to join the Kommander cluster
 ```
 while [ "$(kubectl get kommandercluster -n ${namespace} ${managed} -o jsonpath='{.status.phase}')" != "Joined" ]
 do